csc-training/geocomputing_course/materials/job_types.md

 ## Parallel jobs

-A parallel job distributes the calculation over several cores in order to achieve a shorter wall time (and/or a larger allocatable memory).
-There are two major parallelization schemes: [OpenMP](https://en.wikipedia.org/wiki/OpenMP) and [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface).
-Depending on the parallellization scheme there is a slight difference between _how_ the resource reservation is done.
+A parallel job distributes the work over several cores in order to achieve a shorter wall time (and/or a larger allocatable memory).

+In this course we will focus on **embarassingly/naturally/delightfully parallel processes** with methods that are either built-in to the tools or tools that can start multiple jobs from one call.
+For more advanced usage, there are two major parallelization schemes: [OpenMP](https://en.wikipedia.org/wiki/OpenMP) and [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface).

-:::{admonition} More advanced topics - MPI/OpenMP
+:::{admonition} Advanced topics - MPI/OpenMP
 :class: dropdown, seealso

 **What is MPI?**